 Exodus Message #15 Ed Miller

-Listen to audio and follow along below with the full transcript (which is also available for download in Word at www.biblestudyministriesinc.com)
+(Listen to audio and follow along below to read full transcript – which is available for download in word from www.biblestudyministriesinc.com)

 As we come to look at God’s word there is that principle of Bible study that is indispensable; total reliance on God’s Holy Spirit.
 God is the One who wrote our Bible and He’s the only One who can interpret it to our spirits, so that we see Christ.
 Psalm 113:5&6, as we go through the lesson together you’ll see how this ties in.
 “Who is like the Lord, our God, who is enthroned on high, who humbles Himself to behold the things that are in heaven and on earth.
 He raises the poor from the dust, and He lifts the needy from the ash heap.”
 That passage is so powerful.
 God has to humble Himself to even look at the universe; the galaxies and the earth.
 And He raises the poor from the dust.
 In one capsule Psalm 138:6 says the same thing, “Though the Lord is great, He regards the lowly.”
 With that in mind, you know who you are, and I know who I am, and that God would even spend a minute with us is amazing, and yet He never takes His mind off us twenty four seven.
 Let’s just praise the Lord for a greatness that regards the lowly.